 Only the richest American families need to worry about the federal estate tax, which applies only to very large estates.
-For 2013 deaths, only estates of more than $5.25 million may owe tax, and married couples can exempt twice that amount.
-For deaths in 2014, the individual exemption amount is $5.34 million.
+For 2015 deaths, only estates of more than $5.43 million may owe tax, and married couples can exempt twice that amount.
+(This exemption amount will rise each year to adjust for inflation.)
 But many estates that don’t owe federal tax do owe a separate state estate tax.
 It depends on where the deceased person lived and owned property.

 States That Impose Their Own Estate Tax

 These states collect their own tax on residents’ estates:

 - New Jersey